taichikuji/simplemenu/README.md

-# SimpleMenu 🎮
+# SimpleMenu

-A minimalistic, practical, lean and efficient menu to enhance handheld gaming devices.
+An alternative launcher over stock, made to be simple.

 ## About SimpleMenu